Skip to main content

 Features:

-• The Insights dashboard provides an overview of the usage of projects’ build processes.
-It includes aggregated data on success rates and pipeline duration.
+• The Insights dashboard tracks build usage, success rates, and pipeline duration.

-• CircleCI supports authentication via OpenID Connect at the job level.
-This CI/CD tool meets the rigorous FedRAMP and SOC 2 Type II standards.
+• This CI/CD tool supports job-level OpenID Connect authentication and meets FedRAMP and SOC 2 Type II standards.

 6. TravisCI